Living-with-machines/station-to-station/README.md

 </p>
 </div>

-This repository provides underlying code and materials for the paper `Station to Station: Linking and Enriching Historical British Railway Data`.
+This repository provides underlying code and materials for the paper _'Station to Station: Linking and Enriching Historical British Railway Data'_.

 The **StopsGB** dataset is available on the British Library research repository via https://doi.org/10.23636/wvva-3d67.